Buy Bitcoin with Westpac

 Most Westpac users fund a regulated exchange using OSKO/PayID under AUSTRAC registration.
 Here is a quick walkthrough.

-1. Pick an AUSTRAC-registered exchange
+1. Pick an AUSTRAC-registered exchange (not Binance)

 2. Create your exchange account

-3. Complete identity verification
+3. Complete identity verification (KYC)

-4. Get PayID details and reference
+4. Get the PayID or bank deposit details

 7. Purchase Bitcoin